Rebel Without a Cause: Plot

 In Los Angeles during the mid-1950s, teenager Jim Stark is arrested and taken to the juvenile division of a police station for public intoxication.
 At the station he crosses paths with John "Plato" Crawford, who was brought in for killing a litter of puppies, and Judy, who was brought in for curfew violation.
 The three separately reveal their innermost frustrations to the officers; all three of them suffer from problems at home.
 Jim feels anguished by his constantly bickering parents, Frank and Carol, but even more so by his timid father's failure to stand up to Carol; the issues are further complicated by Frank's interfering mother.
 His frustrations are made manifest to officer Ray Fremick when Jim is released to their custody.

 Judy is convinced that her father ignores her because she is no longer a little girl, so she dresses up in racy clothes to get attention, which only causes her father to call her a "dirty tramp", while Plato's father abandoned his family when he was a toddler, and his mother is often away from home, leaving Plato in the care of his housekeeper.

 On the way to his first day at Dawson High, Jim again meets Judy and offers her a ride.
-Seemingly unimpressed by Jim, she declines and is instead picked up by her "friends", a gang of delinquents led by Buzz Gunderson who Judy is also dating.
+Seemingly unimpressed by Jim, she declines and is instead picked up by her "friends", a gang of delinquents led by Buzz Gunderson whom Judy is also dating.
 Jim is shunned by the rest of the student body but is befriended by Plato, who comes to idolize Jim.

 After a field trip to Griffith Observatory, Buzz provokes and challenges Jim to a knife fight; Jim bests Buzz by knocking his switchblade out of his hand, then throws his own blade away.
 To preserve his status as gang leader, Buzz suggests stealing some cars to have a "Chickie Run" at a seaside cliff.
 At home, Jim ambiguously asks his father about defending one's honor in a dangerous situation, but Frank advises him against confrontation of any kind.
 That night, during the chickie run, Buzz plunges to his death when the strap on his jacket sleeve becomes entangled with his door-latch lever, preventing him from exiting the car.
 As police approach, the gang flees, leaving Judy behind, but Jim persuades her to leave with him and Plato.